Safest Neighborhoods to Live in New York City in 2025

 The Upper East Side of Manhattan is one of the safest neighborhoods in NYC.
 Not only that, it’s also one of the most expensive and affluent neighborhoods, being home to some of the city’s most prestigious private schools and educational institutions.

-It has an enviable location between Central Park and the East River where wealthy families and businessmen choose to settle down.
+With its iconic location between Central Park and the East River, it has long attracted celebrity residents and wealthy families.
 The area is also home to Museum Mile with major museums such as The Metropolitan Museum of Art.

 Pros and cons: